pingcap/docs/enable-tls-between-components.md

 > **Note:**
 >
-> After version 8.4, PD supports multiple `Common Name`.
-You can configure them in the cert-allowed-cn setting for each component as needed.
-It’s important to note that TiUP uses a distinct identifier when querying component statuses.
-For example, if the cluster name is `test`, it will use `test-client` as the Common Name.
+> - Starting from v8.4.0, the PD configuration item `cert-allowed-cn` supports multiple values.
+You can configure multiple `Common Name` in the  `cluster-verify-cn` configuration item for TiDB and in the `cert-allowed-cn` configuration item for other components as needed.
+Note that TiUP uses a separate identifier when querying component status.
+For example, if the cluster name is `test`, TiUP uses `test-client` as the `Common Name`.
-> For versions 8.3 and earlier, the `cert-allowed-cn` configuration item of the PD can only be set to one value.
+> - For v8.3.0 and earlier versions, the PD configuration item `cert-allowed-cn` can only be set to a single value.
 Therefore, the `Common Name` of all authentication objects must be set to the same value.
-Please refer to the v8.3.0 documentation.
+For related configuration examples, see [v8.3.0 documentation](https://docs.pingcap.com/tidb/v8.3/enable-tls-between-components).

 - TiDB